hikerdrew/f1-track-models/race_processor/README.md

 python3 --version
 ```

-If it isn't install with homebrew and restart your terminal.
+If it isn't installed then do so with homebrew and restart your terminal.
 ```

 brew install python3
 ```

-## Create virutal environment
+## Create a virutal environment

 ```